sbslee/streamlit-openai/README.md

 You can provide file inputs to the chat interface, allowing the assistant to access and utilize the content of the files during the conversation.

+### Message Attachments

+You can upload files in the chat by clicking the attachment icon or dragging files into the input box.
+Uploaded files are sent with your message, and the assistant can access their content.

+By default, the `Chat` class allows multiple file uploads (`accept_file="multiple"`).
+To allow only one file, set `accept_file=True`.
+To disable uploads entirely, set `accept_file=False`.

 ### Static File Upload

 You can upload files statically by providing the `uploaded_files` parameter